 Creating Centers of Excellence to Fill Critical Skills Gaps

-Establishing world-class training centers can be a fast and cost-effective way for countries and industries to create much-needed specialists.
+Establishing centers of excellence can be a fast and cost-effective way for countries and industries to create much-needed specialists.

 Asian economies need a steady supply of highly skilled workers to boost productivity and sustain their growth momentum.
 One way to do this is by establishing centers of excellence, which can help drive rapid, targeted improvements in the quality of training.